The entry limit for 2021 is 100.

 There are 3 water stops on the trail.
-You are encouraged to carry additional fluids.
-The race normally gets about 100+ participants.
+You are requested to you bring your own fluids.
 If you get lost easily, then this is not the course for you, as there are places where you can make wrong turns.
 The rule of thumb is to keep the reservoir on your right shoulder.
 If you are straying far away from the reservoir, then you've made a wrong turn.

 NO ANIMALS, NO BABY JOGGERS/STROLLERS, NO EARBUDS/HEADPHONES, NO BIKES/TRIKES